Flash-X/Milhoja/docs/DevGuide/code_generation.rst

 Using that information, the DataPacket generator will create a new subclass for passing information to an external device.

-To create the DataPacket subclass, the DataPacket generator makes use of CGKit, a code generation toolkit.
-The generator uses premade
-CGKit templates to assist with generating the final files for the packet, as well as using generated CGKit templates.
+To create the DataPacket subclass, the DataPacket generator uses CGKit, a code generation toolkit.
+The generator uses premade CGKit templates to assist with generating the final files for the packet, as well as using generated CGKit templates.
 To generate the various templates for assembling the final class, the DataPacket generator collects information for every item that needs to be in the data packet, as well as other information like the number of streams to use and the byte alignment, and formats it in a way that can